ivanbrennan/ivanbrennan.github.io/source/_posts/2016-12-20-debugging-etags.markdown

 ### Conclusion

 The team at [universal-ctags](https://github.com/universal-ctags/ctags) was incredibly helpful in debugging this and helped turn a source of frustration into a learning experience.
-They were quick to respond and are looking into how to best resolve the underlying issue.
+They were quick to respond and are looking into resolving the underlying issue.
 In the meantime, I've adjusted my command for generating *e*tags.

 	git ls-files | ctags -L - -e -o ".git/etags" --tag-relative=yes --languages=-javascript,sql,json,css